Murray Valley encephalitis (MVE) is a rare disease caused by the Murray Valley encephalitis virus. It is spread to humans by infected mosquitoes.

 Rarely, the MVE virus can cause a severe brain infection known as encephalitis.
-The danger signs of MVE encephalitis include the following symptoms:
+The danger signs of Murray Valley encephalitis include the following symptoms:

-There is no specific treatment available for MVE.
-People with encephalitis require treatment in hospital, sometimes in intensive care.
+There is no specific treatment available for Murray Valley encephalitis.
+People with symptoms often need hospital support and sometimes intensive care.

 Laboratories diagnosing cases of Murray Valley encephalitis must notify the local public health unit.
 Once the infection is confirmed, public health unit staff will collect detailed information about where the person has recently travelled and where they are likely to have been exposed to infected mosquitoes.
-The main public health response is to give people advice about avoiding mosquito bites and to search for new cases of human infection.
-Sometimes planned outdoor events in or near high risk areas may need to be cancelled or postponed.
+The main public health response is to give people advice on how to avoid mosquito bites.